moloney/dcmstack/doc/CLI_Tutorial.rst

 CLI Tutorial
 ============

-DcmStack has two command line interfaces: *dcmstack* and *nitool*.
+The software has two command line interfaces: *dcmstack* and *nitool*.
 The *dcmstack* command is used for converting DICOM data to Nifti files with the optional DcmMeta extension.
 The *nitool* command is used to work with these exteneded Nifti files.